opensvc/docs.opensvc.com/source/agent.changes.rst

 * The provision local action now leaves the instance in standby state, instead of started.
 * Support different command for stop, start, check, info actions in a app resource.
 * The ``<svcname>.stonith`` and ``<svcname>.cluster`` symlinks are no longer necessary, and automatically deleted.
+* The ``DEFAULT.env`` parameter is now only used to check for service placement : a PRD node can only run PRD/PPRD services

 .. warning:: start, stop, freeze, thaw, provision and unprovision service commands operate cluster wide. ``svcmgr unprovision`` would thus delete all services and their data on all cluster nodes.